Krakor92/some-custom-dataviews/README.md

 	- `view.css` to style the view
 	- `view.md` that contains some test cases

-- `Krakor.mjs` is used by all my views.
+- [`Krakor.mjs`](/Krakor.mjs) is used by all my views.
 It simply aggregates the content of every files from the `_modules` folder so you just have to copy one file in your vault instead of the whole folder.

-- `Krakor.css` contains shared styles for all my views.
+- [`Krakor.css`](/Krakor.css) contains shared styles for all my views.
 Like any other Obsidian css snippet, you need to place it in the `.obsidian/snippets` folder in your vault and activate it in your settings.
 It is not necessary for these views to work, but it corrects certain appearance problems common to all of them.

 ## Views

+> [!IMPORTANT]
+> Before trying any of these views, make sure you're using the latest version of Obsidian with the most recent installer version too.
+>
+> Just so you know, I'm not using the insider builds so if a view doesn't work for any reasons in these, I won't be able to fix it.

 - 🎧 [`Jukebox`](/_views/jukebox)
 - 📁 [`Gallery`](/_views/gallery)